Derandomized Balanced Allocation

 In this work, we provide a hash family with $O(\log n \log \log n)$ random bits that matches the maximum loads of a perfectly random hash function in multiple-choice schemes.
 A natural question is to reduce the number of random bits to $O(\log n)$.
 A starting point would be to improve the hash families in the $1$-choice scheme, where the best construction needs $O(\log n \log \log n)$ random bits from Celis et al.\cite{CRSW}.

 For the $1$-choice scheme, the load of each bin is the summation of $m$ random indicator variables, which allows us to use the pseudorandom generators for concentration bounds \cite{SSS95,GKM15} and space-bounded computation \cite{Nisan92,NZ96,GKM15}.
-One interesting direction is to investigate the application of the techniques in these two problems to the design of hash functions.
-At the same time, although Alon et al.\cite{ADMPT} proved lower bounds of $k$-wise independent functions in the 1-choice scheme, it is still interesting to explore natural algebraic constructions of small-biased spaces in \cite{AGHP} such as the quadratic characters of modulo $p$.
+One interesting direction is to investigate the techniques of these two areas in the design of hash functions.
+At the same time, although Alon et al.\cite{ADMPT} proved lower bounds of $k$-wise independent functions in the 1-choice scheme, it is still interesting to explore natural algebraic constructions such as the quadratic characters of modulo $p$ for small-biased spaces in \cite{AGHP}.

 Our work is an application of the technique --- milder restrictions \cite{CRSW,GMRTV} in the design of pseudorandom generators.
 Even though $k$-wise independence and small-biased spaces fool variants of classes, these two tools will not provide optimal pseudorandom generators for basic classes such as the 1-choice scheme \cite{ADMPT} or read-once CNFs \cite{DETT}.
 After Celis et al. \cite{CRSW} introduced milder restrictions, this technique has been successfully applied to construct almost optimal pseudorandom generators with $\log n \cdot \poly(\log \log n)$ random bits for several classes such as 1-choice scheme \cite{CRSW}, read-once CNFs \cite{GMRTV}, modulo $p$ functions and halfspaces \cite{GKM15}.
-To the best of our knowledge, our work is the first application of milder restrictions in non read-once functions, while all previous applications of milder restrictions are in the read-once case.
 It would be of great interest to investigate this technique to the design of pseudorandom generators for broader classes such as $AC^0$ circuits and space-bounded computation.